Bruce Arians was named Arizona’s head coach on January 17, 2013 when he signed a four-year contract with a team option for a fifth.

 Arians was instrumental in the development of Steelers quarterback Ben Roethlisberger, helping him become the second-youngest quarterback to win two Super Bowls (26 years, 336 days).
 From 2007-2011, Roethlisberger averaged 247.4 net passing yards per game, which ranked eighth in the NFL and fifth in the AFC.
 In 2007, Roethlisberger got elected to his first Pro Bowl as he broke Terry Bradshaw’s team record for touchdown passes in a season (32).
 Roethlisberger also finished that season with a team-record passer rating of 104.1.

-In 2009, the Steelers offense became the first in team history to have a 4,000-yard passer, two 1,000-yard receivers and a 1,000-yard rusher in the same season.
-That team also broke franchise records for passing first downs (210) and passes completed (351).
+In 2009, the Steelers offense became the first in team history to boast a 4,000-yard passer (Roethlisberger), two 1,000-yard receivers (Santonio Holmes, Hines Ward) and a 1,000-yard rusher (Rashard Mendenhall) in the same season.
+The team also broke franchise records for passing first downs (210) and passes completed (351).

 Arians helped wide receiver Hines Ward develop into one of the top receivers in the game.
 In his eight seasons with Arians, Ward was selected to the 2004 Pro Bowl and was named Super Bowl XL MVP after finishing with 123 receiving yards and a touchdown.
 Ward also became the Steelers all-time receptions leader, surpassing Hall of Famer John Stallworth, and in 2007 became the team’s career leader in receiving yards and TD receptions.
 In 2010, Ward became the first receiver in Steelers history and fifth in NFL history to reach 11,000 career receiving yards.